Anthony Burns: Riot at the Courthouse

-Among the citizens interested in Burns’ trial was the Committee of Vigilance, which was founded after the passage of the Fugitive Slave Act of 1850.
-The goal of the group was to prevent the execution of the Act for fugitives in Burns’ position.
+Among the citizens interested in Burns's trial was the Committee of Vigilance, which was founded after the passage of the Fugitive Slave Act of 1850.
+The goal of the group was to prevent the execution of the Act for fugitives in Burns's position.
 It was effective due to the diversity of its ranks, ranging from people of every socioeconomic status and race.
-In Burns’ case, the committee debated between two courses of actions: attacking the courthouse to forcibly rescue Anthony, and creating a crowd when they removed Burns from the courthouse to act as an immovable barrier.
+In Burns's case, the committee debated between two courses of actions: attacking the courthouse to forcibly rescue Anthony, and creating a crowd when they removed Burns from the courthouse to act as an immovable barrier.
 Between these two propositions, the committee ruled to go forth with the second and more peaceful plan, and additionally posted men at the courthouse to make sure the officials did not try to move Burns without their knowledge.

-Although the committee itself agreed to go ahead with the peaceful plan, a faction of men planned to rescue Burns from the courthouse themselves.
+Although the committee agreed to go ahead with the peaceful plan, a faction of men planned to rescue Burns from the courthouse themselves.
 On Friday evening, May 26, the entire committee dispersed from their meeting in Faneuil Hall at around 9 p.m., when the men planned to hold their assault.
-By that time in the evening, they had gathered at least 25 men, all armed with various weapons such as, revolvers and axes.
+By that time in the evening, they had gathered at least 25 men, all armed with various weapons such as revolvers and axes.
 The crowd picked up members from the committee meeting as they made their way to the courthouse, and began their attack by breaking down the doors with axes and wooden construction beams.
 After breaking into the courthouse, a fight broke out between the guards and rioters, and resulted in the death of one of the guards, James Batchelder.

 The riot did not get far after the police arrived as back-up, resulting in the arrest of many abolitionists.
 However, it is highly unlikely the attack would have been successful in rescuing Anthony since he was held in an extremely secure room in the top floor of the courthouse.

 A grand jury indicted three of those involved in the attack at the courthouse.
 After an acquittal of one man and several hung juries in trials for the others, the federal government dropped the charges.

-After the riot, President Franklin Pierce sent the United States Marines to Boston to aid the police in preventing further violence.
+After the riot, President Franklin Pierce sent the United States Marines to Boston to aid the police in preventing more violence.
 Following the riot, the entire city of Boston was excited and awaiting the next phase of the trial.
-Once Loring’s decision was announced in favor of Suttle, the abolitionists began their preparations for Burns’ movement.
+Once Loring’s decision was announced in favor of Suttle, the abolitionists began their preparations for Burns's movement.